-Winker’s single in 10th leads Reds over White Sox 1-0
+Votto breaks thumb as Reds beat White Sox 1-0 in 10 innings

 White Sox: OF Adam Eaton was given a day off due to a bruised knee and hamstring tightness.
 Eaton injured his knee running into the wall during Thursday’s win over the Tigers.

-Reds: OF Nick Castellanos was scratched due to back tightness and replaced in right by Tyler Naquin. … Votto left in the sixth, two innings after being hit on the left thumb by a pitch.
+Reds: OF Nick Castellanos was scratched due to back tightness and replaced in right by Tyler Naquin.

 UP NEXT